 For all these reasons, it was only natural for me to continuously find my way back into technology work.
-So after leaving the law school, I constantly sought to find a role that would allow me to harness the technology space.
-I know there are so many “startup lawyers” out there, but I feel that it may be a great attempt to have a dedicated law firm focusing on advising startups and technology companies.
+So after leaving law school, I constantly sought to find a role that would allow me to harness the technology space.
+I know there are so many “startup lawyers” out there.
+But I feel that it may be a great attempt to have a dedicated law firm focusing on advising startups and technology companies.

 Hence why I made such a conscious decision to brand Izwan & Partners as a ‘dedicated’ corporate law firm focusing on advising early stage technology companies with complex, cross-border legal issues in highly regulated industries.
-Hopefully in the future more and more law firms will consider focusing on specific niche practices rather than trying to do everything.
+Hopefully, more and more law firms will consider focusing on specific niche practices rather than trying to do everything.

 You have direct experience in acting for online and digital businesses like equity crowdfunding, peer to peer lending, ecommerce, and robo advisory platforms and other disruptive technologies.
 What makes these practice areas unique?